mohamedshameer1412/DeadLock/docs/One-Day-Report.md

     ↓
 Student submits answer
     ↓
-EVALUATING
+checking
     ↓
 gate_agent
     ↓
 COMPLETE or BACKWARD_PASS
 ```

-The system separates question generation from answer evaluation so that each component can be developed, tested, and improved independently.
+The system separates question generation from answer assessment so that each component can be developed, tested, and improved independently.

 This separation provides the following benefits:

-- The question-generation prompt can be changed without modifying evaluation logic.
+- The question-generation prompt can be changed without modifying assessment logic.
-- The evaluation prompt can be improved independently.
+- The assessment prompt can be improved independently.
-- The system can maintain a clear boundary between asking a question and judging an answer.
+- The system can maintain a clear boundary between asking a question and review an answer.
 - Graph-based progression can be controlled by application code rather than relying entirely on model output.

 ---